-- 18 Insurance contracts with direct participation features are insurance contracts for which, at inception (i) the contractual terms specify that the policyholder participates in a share of a clearly identified pool of underlying items; (ii) the insurer expects to pay to the policyholder an amount equal to a substantial share of the fair value returns from the underlying items; and (iii) the insurer expects a substantial proportion of any change in the amounts to be paid to the policyholder to vary with the change in fair value of the underlying items.
+- 20 Insurance contracts with direct participation features are insurance contracts for which, at inception (i) the contractual terms specify that the policyholder participates in a share of a clearly identified pool of underlying items; (ii) the insurer expects to pay to the policyholder an amount equal to a substantial share of the fair value returns from the underlying items; and (iii) the insurer expects a substantial proportion of any change in the amounts to be paid to the policyholder to vary with the change in fair value of the underlying items.
 For these contracts, the following measurement approach applies: - (a) Similar to the general measurement model, the CSM is updated to reflect changes in fulfilment cash flows that relate to future service as well as amounts recognised in profit or loss as services have been provided.
-The CSM is also adjusted for the variable fee earned by the insurer and for the effects of changes in financial risks2 other than those arising from the underlying items, for example the effect of financial guarantees.
-As a result, the CSM is remeasured at each reporting period and consequently based on current discount rates.
+The CSM is also adjusted for the variable fee earned by the insurer and for the effects of changes in financial risks other than those arising from the underlying items, for example the effect of financial guarantees. - (b) There is no explicit accretion of interest on the CSM as it is remeasured when it is adjusted for changes in financial risks.